rgarcia-herrera/pyveplot/README.md

 [Hiveplots](http://www.hiveplot.com/) are a nice way of visualizing a complex network.

-This project uses
+This library uses
 [svgwrite](http://svgwrite.readthedocs.org/en/latest/classes/shapes.html)
-to create a hiveplot from a [NetworkX](http://networkx.github.io/) graph.
+to programbatically create hiveplots..

+In the following example I've used a network created using [NetworkX](http://networkx.github.io/), but there is no dependency to it.